Meziano/tutorial-001/readme.md

 The **employee-service** is also a simple spring-boot application with a *RestCotroller* to deal with data about employees (retrieve employees, add a new, update or delete an employee ..).

 As the **employee-service** is identical to the **department-service**, we will not deal with its details.
-We just note that this service will be available under  http://localhost:8081 We also must notice that the **Employee** Java class has a *departmentId* :
+We also must notice that the **Employee** Java class has a *departmentId* :
 ```
 package de.meziane.ms.domain;